oVirt/ovirt-site/source/feature/advancedforemanintegration.html.md

 2.  select a host group for this host
 3.  set the proper configuration needed for it (location/environment/other relevant properties)
 4. Press Okay
-5. Now, that will trigger the following system flow:
+5. Now, the following system flow will occur:
-    1.  add the host to foreman using the API
+    1.  add the host to foreman using the API (Provision the discovered host)
     2. Now there is a split:
-        1.  oVirt-node hosts - will do the registration to the engine (assuming the kernel params are configured for that template)
+        1.  oVirt-node hosts - the registration will occur through the oVirt-node (assuming the kernel parameters are configured for that Foreman template)
-        2.  regular hosts- at first step won't do the registration by themselves, but foreman will do that using a plugin (plugin will send RestAPI call to add the host , or could it just register it same like oVirt-node?
+        2.  regular hosts- at first step won't do the registration by themselves, but foreman will do that using a plugin (plugin will send REST-API call to add the host , or could it just register it same like oVirt-node?

-6. The host now appears in the oVirt UI, it is being approved, we can modify the host properties, and bootstrapping starts.
+6. The host now appears in the oVirt UI, and when approving the host we can modify the host properties, and bootstrapping starts

 Open issues: